About the challenge

 The cost includes all accommodation as well as all flights and transfers, internal air taxes, and all meals except three as specified in the itinerary.
 Experienced Discover Adventure leaders and doctor (depending on final group size) are also included, along with a local support crew of porters, guides, cooks and drivers.
 Remember to allow extra for drinks, souvenirs and other personal expenses.
 Please note that costs may fluctuate and we have no control over any changes.
 We strongly recommend you carry a credit card in case of personal emergency.

-It does not include personal travel insurance, airline fuel supplement if charged by the airline, (capped at £200 by Discover Adventure), three meals as specified, tips for local crew or international departure tax.
-It also does not include any entrance fees to any optional sites or attractions.
+It does not include personal travel insurance, airline fuel supplement if charged by the airline (capped by Discover Adventure), meals as specified, tip for local crew, or international airport tax.
+It also does not include any entrance fees to any optional sites you may wish to visit.

 Group flights leave from London Heathrow or Gatwick, (we regret that we are unable to book connecting flights), and are booked through Discover Adventure Ltd under ATOL licence 5636.
 By travelling with Discover Adventure you are protected by the Civil Aviation Authority (CAA).
 We are most likely to fly with Singapore or Malaysian Airlines; internal flights will most probably be with Garuda, however, we don’t always use fly with the same airline so this is a guideline only.
 You will usually receive confirmed flight details several months before departure.